-Female-to-male (FTM) & female-to-neutrois (FTN) chest reconstruction surgery is arguably the most important surgical procedure for transmen and non-binary transmasculine people as part of physical transition.
-FTM/N chest surgery eliminates the presence of feminine breast tissue, which can help you to live more comfortably in your chosen gender identity.
+For some trans men and transmasculine non-binary and gender-expansive people, female-to-male (FTM) & female-to-non-binary (FTN) chest reconstruction surgery can be an extremely important surgical procedure as part of physical transition.
+FTM/N chest surgery eliminates the presence of chest tissue, which can help some folks to live more comfortably in their authentic gender identity.
 Though FTM/N chest surgery significantly reduces your risk of developing breast cancer, there will still be some breast tissue that remains in the chest wall after surgery.
 For this reason, you should ideally still routinely check for breast cancer with your primary care physician.

-When examining your chest, you should look for any changes in breast tissue, including changes in feeling, size or appearance.
+When examining your chest, you should look for any changes in chest tissue, including changes in feeling, size or appearance.
 If you find any significant changes, contact your primary care physician.